 Water Infrastructure Improvements for the Nation Funding (WIIN): Florida River Wildfire Reduction Project

-Funds are available to private landowners within in the mapped program area who complete a free home wildfire risk assessment and hire a contractor to complete wildfire mitigation on their parcel.
+Funds are available to private landowners within in the mapped program area (map at bottom of this webpage) who complete a free home wildfire risk assessment and hire a contractor to complete wildfire mitigation on their parcel.
 Once mitigation is completed, the program may reimburse the homeowner up to 50% of the project. * fulfillment of program eligibility requirements apply.

 Ready to hire someone to complete your wildfire mitigation?
 Colorado State Forest Service provides a contractor list.
 See which contractors have participated in the program to-date.
-In addition to grant match of up to 50%, the amount you pay outside of the grant can be deducted on your CO State taxes.
-Learn more online https://tax.colorado.gov/sites/tax/files/Income65.pdf
+In addition to grant match, the amount you pay outside of the grant can be deducted on your CO State taxes.
+Access the state tax credit form here

-Homeowners and contractors are encouraged to donate any wood that can be used as fire wood.
+Homeowners with excess or unwanted firewood are encouraged to donate to One-ness Needs Everyone.
 Your wood will be chopped and delivered as a donation to community members in need and you can receive a donation certificate for taxes.
 Reach One-ness Needs Everyone, O.N.E.

 Are you a contractor interested in being involved with preparing our community for wildfire and protecting our valuable watershed?
 Learn program details here